Skip to main content

 The Impact of Physical Activity

-Regular is a powerful modulator of insulin sensitivity.
+Regular physical activity is a powerful modulator of insulin sensitivity.
 It works through multiple mechanisms, including enhancing glucose uptake by muscles during and after exercise, and promoting a healthier body composition.
 A combination of different exercise modalities appears to be most beneficial for women with PCOS.

 For individuals with PCOS, a combination of aerobic and resistance training is a highly effective strategy for enhancing insulin sensitivity and improving overall metabolic function.